gonewest818/dimmer.el/README.md

 like the other buffers to be more dim.

 `dimmer-exclusion-regexp-list` can be used to specify buffers that should never be dimmed.
 If the buffer name matches any regexp in this list then `dimmer.el` will not dim that buffer.
-Note, this variable replaces `dimmer-exclusion-regexp` which is obsolete starting with release 0.4.0 of this package.
+Note, this variable replaces `dimmer-exclusion-regexp` which is obsolete starting with release 0.4.0 of this package.)

 `dimmer-prevent-dimming-predicates` can be used to prevent dimmer from altering the dimmed buffer list.
 This can be used to detect cases where a package pops up a window temporarily, and we don't want the dimming to change.
 If any function in this list returns a non-nil value, dimming state will not be changed.
-Note, this variable replaces `dimmer-exclusion-predicates` which was introduced in snapshots prior to release 0.4.0 of this package.
+(Note, this variable replaces `dimmer-exclusion-predicates` which was introduced in snapshots prior to release 0.4.0 of this package.)

+`dimmer-watch-frame-focus-events` controls whether dimmer will dim all buffers when Emacs no longer has focus in the windowing system.
+This is enabled by default.
+Some users may prefer to set this to nil, and have the dimmed / not dimmed buffers stay as-is even when Emacs doesn't have focus.

 `dimmer-use-colorspace` allows you to specify what color space the dimming calculation is performed in.
 In the majority of cases you